-Place values are split into thousands, hundreds, tens, units, tenths and hundredths.
-In our number system we know the value of a digit in a number by its position in that number - one digit represents units, two represent tens and units etc.
+Place values are split into thousands, hundreds, tens, ones, tenths and hundredths.
+In our number system we know the value of a digit in a number by its position in that number - one digit represents ones, two represent tens and ones etc.

 Have a go at the following quiz to see how much you know about place value.
 This quiz is intended for children aged 8-9.